 There were other ways that I was able to reduce costs.
-Travelling with another person meant we could share toiletries and food.
+Traveling with another person meant we could share toiletries and food.
 Occasionally friends or family would visit us on the trail and bring food with them (although you will find a lot of strangers offering you food and snacks).

 All the costs below are per person for the entire trip.

-Cost of the Israel National Trail?
+Cost of hiking the Israel National Trail

 UK – Israel (EasyJet): 580 NIS